How to Analyze Primary Sources Like a Pro (Without Falling Asleep)

 • What big ideas were in the air?
 What were people arguing about?
 Were there major debates about religion, science, or politics?
 What were the dominant cultural values or anxieties?

 To really understand a source, you have to appreciate its place in the grand scheme of things.
-This means thinking about what constitutes historical significance and why some documents leave a lasting echo while others fade.
+This means thinking about and why some documents leave a lasting echo while others fade.
 It's the key to figuring out why your source matters.

 Practical Tools for Gathering Context